Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](cat_file.png)
 > Here the `cat` command reads the contents of the file provided and prints it out.
 The current working directory remains as `home/`.
+This is not an error.

 ![Image](cat_file2.png)